 The hopper is able to hold up to 18 pounds of pellets, which will allow you to grill and smoke longer than you'll probably ever need to.
 Located on the hopper, is the digital control panel, featuring a bright blue LED display and simple temperature control knob.
 The auto-start system allows to simply flip the power button to “on”, set the dial to your desired temperature, and walk away.

 While the Select Pro and Elite series look like the same grill, the Select Pro offers a few upgrades, and since they're the same price, I really recommend the Pro every time.
 First, the Select Pro includes a removable warming rack, giving you a much more generous grilling area, with 806 square inches of porcelain coated grilling grates.
-The Select Pro also features an easy, clean out hopper that allows you to change pellet flavors while cooking.
-Also, the Select Pro comes with a built-in dual-probe thermometer that allows you to monitor the temperature of two different meats at once on the grill.
+The Select Pro comes with a built-in dual-probe thermometer that allows you to monitor the temperature of two different types of meat at once on the grill.
 Inside the grill, the temperature is constantly monitored by Traeger's best controller that keeps the set cooking temperature within +/- 15 degrees at all times while cooking.

 Things To Consider: